 Uniforms were to be worn for most parts of the day, as seen in the photo: white pants and yellow t-shirt.
 We had two uniforms and only a few machines for laundry to share among 300 people.
 A slight problem for getting laundry done.

-Before arrival at the ashram, I had asked for a Doctor’s note about my mental illness (I am Bipolar 1).
+Before arrival at the ashram, I had asked for a Doctor’s note about my mental illness (I am Bipolar 1 – the kind of bipolar that has led me to psychosis).
 I was worried about sleep deprivation and its effects.
 Sleeping from 10:30 – 4:30 was just not enough sleep for me.
 My doctor insisted that I get at least seven hours per night or eight if possible.
 So, I had a get out of jail free card for the final speaker at Satsang every night.
 BONUS.
 My roommates understood and I was honest with them about how bad it could get if I had an episode but, it was hard on them because of the perceived favourtism I had arranged for myself.
 At this time, I was managing my bipolar disorder with lifestyle.
 I was not on meds (which I know now was a very large risk and, with Bipolar 1, was actually stupid).
 So, one day, early in the month of the second time I was there, one of the disciples confronted me on my leaving of Satsang at 9:00 every night.
 He asked me if it was truly necessary.
 I asked him if he wanted me to contradict my doctor’s instructions.
 That shut him up.
 I left Satsang at 9:00 every night.

 So, yes, I was happy to have completed the 500 hour advanced yoga teacher training course but, I am really not sure if I could recommend it to anyone.
 It would be best to go into it knowing all the seeming weirdnesses.
-One more thing, it was slightly cult-ish.
+One more thing, it was cult-ish.
 What do I mean by that?
 Well, it seemed that with all the strict rules around little sleep and with feeling hungry all the time and then attending teachings twice per day as well as the chanting and such, I would worry that some poor souls would be pulled a little too far into the vortex of Sivananda.
-I personally met and spoke to several full-time, somewhat tight-lipped and therefore mysterious volunteers (karma yogis) who DO NOT GET PAID to stay there and perform their trade or profession (like marketing and videography) for months and years at a time.
-Ooookay.
+I personally met and spoke to several full-time, somewhat tight-lipped, glassy-eyed and therefore mysterious volunteers (karma yogis) who DO NOT GET PAID!
+They stay there and perform their highly skilled trades or professions (like marketing and videography) for months and years at a time.
+Ok.
 You gotta ask yourself, where are the revenues going?
 They are definitely NOT going into salaries or peanut-only peanut butter or fruit-only jam or washing machines.